microsoft/botframework-cli/packages/luis/README.md

   --deleteOldVersion               Deletes old version of LUIS application after building new one.

   --dialog=dialog                  Dialog recognizer type [multiLanguage|crosstrained].
-No dialog recognizers will be generated if not specified.
+No dialog recognizers will be
+                                   generated if not specified.
 Only valid if --out is set

+  --directVersionPublish           Available only in direct version query.
+Do not publish to staging or production

+  --endpoint=endpoint              Luis authoring endpoint for publishing

   --fallbackLocale=fallbackLocale  Locale to be used at the fallback if no locale specific recognizer is found.
 Only
                                    valid if --out is set

+  --isStaging                      Publishes luis application to staging slot if set.
+Default to production slot

   --log                            Writes out log messages to console